ppodgorsek/docker-robot-framework/README.md

 The versions used in the latest version are:

 * Robot Framework 3.0.2
-* Robot Framework selenium2library 1.8.0
+* Robot Framework SeleniumLibrary 3.0.0
 * Firefox 57.0
 * Chromium 62.0